 Magtanggol C. Bawal, Filipino, 58 years old, is the General Manager for Shared Services and is a Certified Public Accountant with 35 years of work experience in the oil industry, IT, and Services.
-Prior to joining Phoenix in 2017 after the company's acquisition of Family Mart, he was with Shell Shared Services (Asia) B.V. as Contracts & Procurement

-Operations Delivery Center Manager.
+Prior to joining Phoenix in 2017 after the company's acquisition of Family Mart, he was with Shell Shared Services (Asia) B.V. as Contracts & Procurement Operations Delivery Center Manager.
 Among his other work, he was previously IT consultant of Phoenix Petroleum in 2010; Chief Finance Officer and COO of Microsoft Phils.; and LPG Finance Manager, among other roles, at Pilipinas Shell Petroleum Corp.
 He earned a Bachelor of Science degree in Commerce, major in Accounting, from the University of Batangas, and took MBA classes at the DLSU Graduate School of Business.

 Lester C. Khan, Filipino, 39 years old, the General Manager for Aviation Business is a driven sales and technical professional with nearly two decades of experience in the FMCG and oil/gas industry.
 Previously, he served as General Manager for both Pure Essence Inc. and Margarrett Enterprise Inc., which produce biodiesel and toll-packs for major FMCG companies.
 He started his career in Procter & Gamble where he was recognized for leading the reformulation and process development of the company's soap brands.
 In between his stints in manufacturing, he worked in Pilipinas Shell Petroleum Corp., handling Retail in South Mindanao.
 He is a licensed Chemical Engineer from the University of the Philippines Los Baños and a Six Sigma Green Belt Certified Practitioner.
-He completed his MBA studies at the Ateneo Graduate School of Business.
+He completed his MBA studies at the Ateneo Graduate School of Business with Gold Honors.

 Elmer A. Baguioro, Filipino, 47 years old, is the General Manager for LPG Trading.
 Before joining Phoenix in 2018, he worked for multinational corporations such as Procter & Gamble, Coca-Cola, and Royal Dutch Shell in over 20 years, performing various roles, including Global LPG Trader in the field of research and development, manufacturing, strategic infrastructure planning, logistics and supply chain planning and network optimization, and global LPG trading and chartering.
-He graduated at the University of St. La Salle Bacolod and is a licensed Chemical Engineer.
+He graduated Cum Laude at the University of St. La Salle Bacolod with a Bachelor of Science degree in Chemical Engineering and placed 7th in the Chemical Engineering Licensure Exams.

 Bernard C. Suiza, Filipino, 52 years old, is the General Manager for Philippine FamilyMart.
 Bernard has 30 years of experience in network planning, marketing, and operations, having worked in industries from fuel to food.
 He joined Phoenix in 2017, and was previously with San Miguel Foods as its Area Sales Manager for North Luzon.
 He was formerly marketing director of Prominex Ventures, and General Manager of Emerging Channels Inc. where he handled marketing and distribution of food and non-food products.
 He spent 11 years in Pilipinas Shell Petroleum Corp. in various roles in retail, finance, network planning, and non-fuels retailing.
-Bernard graduated from the University of the Philippines with a degree in Business Administration, and obtained his MBA from UP in 2017.
+Bernard graduated cum laude from the University of the Philippines with a degree in Business Administration, and obtained his MBA from UP in 2017.